cesheridan/textwins/README.md

 # [N], Faster Window ID, & the Statusline
 When using [N]-identification, rather than contextual identification from reference windows, the faster that a developer can identify windows within a multi-window tab, the faster the initation of texting, or _go_, to a window.

-As a number in a sequence from 1 to the last window in a tab, [N] is an absolute identification, unlike Vim's relative window identifiers jkl;, etc.  The developer needs to quickly know the number of each window in a tab.  _But in a complex window structure, Vim window numbering may be non-intuitive._
+As a number in a sequence from 1 to the last window in a tab, [N] is an absolute identification, unlike Vim's relative window identifiers hjkl, etc.  The developer needs to quickly know the number of each window in a tab.  _But in a complex window structure, Vim window numbering may be non-intuitive._

 To make [N]-identification faster, the most direct way is to locate every window's number in the same prominent location, e.g. in the bottom left of every window.
 That is the convention in _**streamline.vim**, recommended as a statusline for textwins.vim_, and visible in the demos on this page.